 Top Tip: Being Barcelona’s top attraction means it is always crowded.
 Book your ticket in advance to skip the queue at the Sagrada Familia and arrive at least 10 minutes before your time slot.

 Visit the stadium of FC Barcelonas legendary football team, home to Ronaldinho, Messi, and Rivaldo.
 It is the largest football stadium in Europe and hosted the summer 1992 Olympics.

 You’ll be able to learn about the clubs history, see the amazing collection of trophies and experience walking out of the players tunnel on to the pitch.

-Top Tip: Staff will try to encourage you to buy an audio guide and may even tell you there is no English inside.
-I barely used it and everything was also in English so I wouldn’t recommend this.
+During our visit, staff were very persuasive that we bought an audio guide and even told us there was no English descriptions inside.
+We barely used it and everything was translated in to English so I wouldn’t recommend this.

 6. Gothic Quarter and Cathedral

 Wandering the narrow medieval streets of the Gothic Quarter (Barrio Gótico) is a great way to spend an afternoon in Barcelona.
 This area is home to many bars and restaurants including some of the best foodie spots in Barcelona.

 Top Tip: If visiting Barcelona Cathedral, ensure you wear appropriate clothing else you won’t be allowed in.
 Men will need to wear long trousers and women will need a top that covers their shoulders.